Hexagon/detris/README.md

 - **Deno KV** utilized for data persistence
 - **Pure Deno** / Deno KV / Deno STD application without frameworks or dependencies.

+## Game Mechanics and Scoring

+### Tetrominoes and Movement

+Tetrominoes are generated in a queue and are held in a five-position array:

+- Index 0: Current dropping tetromino
+- Index 1: Upcoming tetromino 1
+- Index 2: Upcoming tetromino 2
+- Index 3: Upcoming tetromino 3
+- Index 4: On hold tetromino (Planned feature)

+During gameplay, players can manipulate the current tetromino in different ways:

+- **Move horizontally:** Shift the tetromino left or right.
+- **Rotate:** Rotate the tetromino 90 degrees clockwise or counter-clockwise.
+- **Soft drop:** Increase the speed at which the tetromino falls.
+- **Hard drop:** Instantly drop and freeze the tetromino to the bottom of the grid.

+### Scoring

+Detris rewards players for both controlling tetrominoes and clearing lines:

+- **Dropping tetrominoes:** Players earn 2 points for each grid cell the tetromino traverses during a hard drop.
+This score is then multiplied by the current level number plus one.

+- **Clearing lines:** When players clear lines, they earn a base score, depending on the number of lines cleared at once:

+- Single: 40 points
+- Double: 160 points
+- Triple: 480 points
+- Tetris (4 lines): 1280 points

+These base scores are also multiplied by the current level number plus one.

+### Levels and Speed

+As players clear more lines, the game's speed increases.
+The requirement for progressing to the next level is clearing five more lines than the previous level.
+The time between tetromino drops decreases by 25 ms with each new level, down to a minimum of 100 ms. This system introduces an increasing challenge as the game progresses, rewarding quick decision-making and advanced planning.

+In Co-Op and Battle Mode, you can play with an AI bot that, similar to human players, struggles more as the game's level increases.
+As the speed and complexity of the game escalate, the AI is increasingly challenged, leading to more potential missteps and exciting gameplay.

+### Single Player Mode

+In Single Player Mode, players aim to score as many points as possible before the blocks reach the top of the playfield.
+The falling speed of the blocks increases as the game progresses, testing players' skills as they aim for a high score.

+### Co-op Mode (Planned)

+In the planned Co-op Mode, two players will be able to work together on the same playfield, combining their efforts for a higher score.
+Communication and synchronization will be key to success in this mode.

+### Battle Mode

+Battle Mode introduces competitive play, where two players face off to see who can score the most points.
+In this mode, clearing multiple lines at once sends 'garbage' lines to the opponent's grid, adding an extra layer of strategy to the game.
+The game ends when one player's stack of blocks reaches the top of the playfield, and the winners score is recorded on the Highscore.

 ## Getting Started

 To set up the development environment, follow the steps below: